Above the line

 Total remuneration payable to employees in cash or in kind.
 Includes the value of social contributions payable by the employer.

-Accounts drawn up to reflect the affairs of a group of entities.
-For example, a ministry or holding company with many different operating agencies or subsidiary companies may prepare consolidated accounts reflecting the affairs of the organisation as a whole, and accounts for each operating agency or subsidiary.
+Those accounts that are drawn up to reflect the affairs of a group of entities.
+For example, a ministry or holding company with many different operating agencies or subsidiary companies may prepare consolidated accounts reflecting the affairs of the organisation as a whole, as well as accounts for each operating agency or subsidiary.

 An account of central government into which most government revenue (excluding borrowing and certain payments to government departments) is paid and from which most government expenditure (excluding loans and National Insurance benefits) is paid.